malcolmblake/gis-app/README.md

 # gis-app

-This is a basic sample app showing the use of react-mapbox-gl.
+This is a basic sample app showing the use of `react-mapbox-gl` in a React app.

 ## TL;DR